 The APE is graded Pass/Fail based on the preceptor, student, and faculty advisor evaluations, the submission of all materials relating to the APE products by the appropriate deadline.
 The APE director submits the course grade upon receipt of all materials and evaluations from the student and other parties.
-Student must complete a one page project summary (pictures, table, or figures are encouraged), which will be published on the TTUHSC MPH Web site.
+Student must complete a one-page project summary (pictures, table, or figures are encouraged), which will be published on the TTUHSC MPH Web site.

 Student may receive a grade of PR if all work is not completed within a single semester.
 The APE Director will grant the PR as long as the student is making reasonable progress on the APE.
 The preceptor and faculty advisor must agree that the student should continue APE work beyond the current semester.
-Failure to complete the APE within a year from date of registration in the course will result in a grade of "F" for the APE.
+Failure to complete the APE in the subsequent semester from date of registration in the course will result in a grade of "F" for the APE.
+As per TTUHSC registrar policies, a grade of PR can only be continued for one additional semester, meaning that an APE should be completed within two semester's time, barring substantial unforeseen circumstances.
 Once all materials are submitted and requirements are met by the deadline, the grade of PR will be replaced with a Pass/Fail grade as determined by the APE Director.